Thank you for your question about your Comenity bank credit card debt and the best solution for your debt problems.

 - Review all your debt relief options, before making a decision, so you can weigh the pluses and minuses that come with each solution.

-- Check out Bills.com's free Debt Coach tool.
+- Check out Bills.com's no-cost Debt Coach tool.
 Debt Coach allows you to easily go over all your available debt options, based on the goals and priorities that you specify, giving you a realistic estimate of how long it takes to get out of debt and what your total costs will be.